Maritime fur trade

+Eventually, rather than sending all their furs to Atlantic markets, the continental fur-industry began to tap into the trans-Pacific market in China from 1792 onwards.

-The trade and subsequent killings of beavers were devastating for the local beaver population.
+The fur trade's killing of beavers proved devastating for the North American beaver population.

 The natural ecosystems that came to rely on the beavers for dams, water and other vital needs were also devastated leading to ecological destruction, environmental change, and drought in certain areas.
 Following this beaver populations in North America would take centuries to recover in some areas, while others would never recover.
-The killings would have catastrophic effects for pacific western species including otters, fish, and bears leading to the water, soil, ecosystems and resources to be devastated by the trade.
+The killing of beavers had catastrophic effects for many species living in the Pacific coastal regions of northern North America - including otters, fish, and bears - the water, soil, ecosystems and resources were devastated by the maritime fur trade.